Skip Ribbon Commands

 What we will do

-Key updates to the guidelines for the CERT report 2023
+Key updates to the guidelines for the CERT Report 2023

 • Revising base period emissions in response to structural changes: Where a company has undergone a significant structural change (such as a merger, acquisition or divestment), the company should revise their base period emissions to allow meaningful comparison of the company’s progress over time.

-• the scope of the CERT report
+• the scope of the report

 • alignment with how emissions commitments are framed